veg/datamonkey-docs/methods/absrel.md

 1. **Upload Data**:

-   - Navigate to the aBSREL tool page.
+   - Navigate to the aBSREL page.
-   - Upload your alignment file and phylogenetic tree file.
+   - Upload your alignment and phylogenetic tree file.
    - Select the appropriate genetic code if different from the default.

 2. **Parameter Configuration**:

-   - Specify branches to test and any optional parameters required for your analysis.
+   - Specify branches to test.

 3. **Run the Analysis**: